The Cornwall We Want

 It has been much better in Cornwall.

-by Ariette, over 4 years ago
+by Ariette, almost 6 years ago

 How lovely it has been taking walks in the countryside and on the coast while the lockdown has been in place.
 Until recently it has been noticeably cleaner where litter is concerned and the air much better for me being asthmatic.
 It reminded me of how things were in my childhood when people were more respectful of our environment (leaving litter anywhere would not have entered anyones' mind!) and visitors were far fewer, coming only in the school summer holidays.